Spiritus Stories: Eco Guardians of GEC

 Looking Ahead

-Even three hours can lead to something meaningful, not just for the space we cleaned, but for our own mindset as well.
-At GEC, we learned that taking care of the places we live and learn is one of the simplest ways to give back.
+At GEC, we were reminded that taking care of the places we live and learn is one of the simplest and most powerful ways to give back.

 Discover more from Spiritus Blog